 Management and Employees found to have violated the Company’s Information Security Policies and/or having used the Company's system for unauthorized activities will be subject to disciplinary action.

 B. Accuracy of Company Reporting and Recording

 - All reports, data, and information owned, used, and managed by the Company shall be accurate and complete.

-- The Management and Employee are responsible for the integrity of the reports, data, and information which fall under the controll of respective Management and Employees.
+- The Management and Employee are responsible for the integrity of the reports, data, and information, which fall under the control of respective Management and Employees.